MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 #### Metadata FAQ

-**Question**: When will the first features become available that require this new storage location?

-- Co-authoring for protected files in Microsoft 365 apps requires this new metadata storage location.
-For more details, review the [Security, Compliance, and Identity blog post](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/announcing-co-authoring-on-microsoft-information-protection/ba-p/2164162).

 **Question**: Are other formats impacted, such as PDF?

 - No, only Office files, specifically Word, Excel, and PowerPoint files.